winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 318\. “Ānanda, King Mahāsudarśana kindly nurtured the people and cared for their needs like a father loving his children.
 The people were fond of the King like children looking up to their father.
 They all paid tribute to the King with precious things, hoping that he would accept their gifts.
 {: #p318}

-“The king responded, ‘Stop, people!
+“The King responded, ‘Stop, people!
 I have my own treasures.
 You can use these for yourselves.’

 319\.
-“At another time, the king had the thought, ‘Now, I’d better oversee the building of a palace.’
+“At another time, the King had the thought, ‘Now, I’d better oversee the building of a palace.’
 {: #p319}

 320\.
 “When he made this decision, people came to King Mahāsudarśana, and they each said, ‘I would like to build a palace hall for the King!’
 {: #p320}

-“The king replied, ‘Now, I’ve received your offerings, but I have treasure and materials enough to build it myself.’
+“The King replied, ‘Now, I’ve received your offerings, but I have treasure and materials enough to build it myself.’

 321\.
 “The people would then repeat their request, ‘I would like to contribute to building a palace hall for the King!’
 {: #p321}

-“The king told the people, ‘You may do as you wish.’
+“The King told the people, ‘You may do as you wish.’

 322\.
 “Accepting the King’s instruction, those people brought 84,000 carts laden with gold.
 They went to Kuśavātī and built a Dharma hall there.
 At the time, the wondrous craftsman god of the Trāyastriṃśa Heaven thought to himself, ‘I’m the only one capable of building a correct Dharma hall for King Mahāsudarśana.’
 {: #p322}